snknitin/tf.learn/README.md

     * xlim and ylim functions set the limits for the range of axes in plots
     * Visualize a matrix using plt.imshow(mat,cmap='') and use a particular colormap
     * plt.colorbar() will give you a legend for the imshow colormap
+* Scikit-learn
+    * MinMaxScalar can be used to fit and transform the data for normalization to [0,1] range
+    * Train test split can be done easily
+    * This package supoorts everything except neural networks